-April 3, 2007 - Hormone therapy may not pose heart risks for all women, a
+April 3, 2007 - Hormone therapy may not pose heart risks for all women, a new report shows.

-woman’s risk for heart disease, according to a new analysis from the trial that first alerted women to the treatment’s potential health risks.
+Starting hormone therapy within 10 years of menopause does not increase a woman’s risk for heart disease, according to a new analysis from the trial that first alerted women to the treatment’s potential health risks.

 There was even a suggestion of a reduced risk of heart disease among women under 60 who took estrogen or estrogen plus progestin, but the association could have been due to chance.